 And, lest you think I forgot Raimi’s darling Bruce Campbell was a recurring character in Hercules and Xena, check this action out:

 Sam Raimi’s Spiderman trilogy is exciting, hilarious, and insane.
 And Raimi’s trademarks are all over it.

 Sam Raimi’s Trademarks in the Spiderman Movies

-Whether it’s Hobgoblin’s insane laughter, crazy editing cuts made during the action scenes, Bruce Campbell cameos, insanely zooming in on Willem Defoe’s face, or the nonstop carousel of terrified, screaming women, Raimi’s trademark campiness is all over his Spiderman trilogy.
+Whether it’s Hobgoblin’s insane laughter, Raimi’s breakneck action scenes, Bruce Campbell’s cameos, the insanity of zooming in too far on Willem Defoe’s face, or just the general nonstop carousel of terrified, screaming women, Raimi’s trademark campiness is all over his Spiderman trilogy.

 Depicted above: in Raimi’s Spiderman, you can always find flocks of women standing around ready to scream bloody murder.

 But there’s one scene in particular that Sam Raimi nerds have been drooling over since it came out in 2004.
 One scene that perfectly sums up everything good about Sam Raimi’s spiderman trilogy.
 I’m talking, of course, about the Spiderman 2 Doctor Octopus scene.

 The Doctor Octopus hospital scene from Spiderman 2 has everything: choppy edits, screaming women, a doomed, half-crazy hero-gone-schizophrenic, an unstoppable tentacle monster…hell, the scene even has a chainsaw.